kasperschmidt/TDOSE/README.md

 ## Description

 The software for Three Dimensional Optimal Spectra Extraction (TDOSE) is build in Python to extract spectra of both point sources and extended sources from integral field data cubes, i.e., three dimensional data with spatial (x,y) and wavelength dimensions (λ).
 TDOSE was build for spectral extraction from MUSE data cubes.
-However, TDOSE was also build to be as broadly appliable as possible and has been succesfully applied to both CALIFA and MaNGA data cubes and should be able to extract 1D spectra from essentially any 3D FITS data cube.
+However, TDOSE was also build to be as broadly applicable as possible and has been successfully applied to both CALIFA and MaNGA data cubes and should be able to extract 1D spectra from essentially any 3D FITS data cube.

 TDOSE broadly follows the point source extraction software described by [Kamann, Wisotzki and Roth (2013)](#references) adding the capability of modeling sources as non-point sources, e.g., via (multiple) multivariate gaussian modeling or GALFIT modeling (in which case the GALFIT FITS model of the reference image is passed directly to TDOSE), and using these source models to guide the three dimensional extractions to approach optimal spectral extraction of extended objects.